ysyk2021/the-art-of-listening-improving-communication-connection-and-understanding-at-work/src/chapter-1-2.md

-# Historical Perspectives on Listening Theory and Practice

 In this chapter, we will delve into the historical perspectives on listening theory and practice, exploring how our understanding of listening has evolved over time.
 By examining influential theories and notable figures in the field, we can gain insights into the foundations of effective listening and its significance in communication, connection, and understanding at work.